Drama Graduate Application Process

 THE John Wells Directing Program

-Applicants for The John Wells Directing Program should have at least 3 years of experience as a director as well as a strong sense of the kind of theatre they would like to explore.
+Applicants for The John Wells Directing Program should have at least 3 years of experience as a director as well as a strong sense of the kind of theater they would like to explore.
 The ability to critically analyze and discuss a script is a necessary prerequisite.
 Interest in the use of media and exploring a variety of directing techniques is an advantage.

 Design (Scenic, Costume, Costume Production, Sound, VIDEO & MEDIA)

 Applicants for the Design Option should have experience in theater and some background in art and design.
 Demonstrated ability to analyze and discuss a script is important and will be explored at the interview.
 Do not send your portfolios with your application materials; bring portfolios and examples of creative work to the interview.

 Production and Technology Management (PTM) (Technical Direction, Stage/Production Management, Costume Production)

-Applicants for the Production Technology and Management Option should have practical experience in the theatre, as well as some background in mathematics and physics, organization and management, or both.
+Applicants for the Production Technology and Management Option should have practical experience in the theater, and may also have a background in mathematics and physics (for Technical Directors), organization and management (for Stage/Production managers), or both.
 Applicants must demonstrate basic proficiency in project planning and execution by submitting a portfolio of work which might include production paperwork, draftings, technical drawings, sketches, or other work generated from creative projects.
 Please do not mail portfolios to the school unless instructed.

 - A graduate application form submitted online.